Saanich spikes 37-acre ALR expansion at Panama Flats - Sooke News Mirror

 “I remain confident that Saanich will introduce small farm models at some part of the using agroecology will still also content not to put the property in the ALR,” Haynes said.

 Former three-term Saanich councillor Dean Murdock told Black Press Media it was always accepted a good portion of Panama Flats would serve as floodplain and, in the longer-term, wetland.
-He also supports the roll back of the ALC process, but would like to see at least some sliver of the land be considered for the CRFair’s farmland trust program.
+He also supports the roll back of the ALC process, but would like to see at least some sliver of the land be considered for small plot farming.

 “I was really pleased with the motion that will see Saanich consult with residents and farming experts to have small-scale farming on the property.
 There’s an opportunity to have a mix of wetland protection, small-scale food production and a walking trail.
 Panama Flats can and should incorporate all three of those elements.”